millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/xtraGSErequest.md

 Click on the “Open Service Console” button
 ![](images/100GSE/picture-10.png)

-Note that the “BDCSCE” container has already been created for you.
+Note that there may already be some containers created.
+That is OK- we won't use them but you can leave them as-is.

 Also note in the upper left it says something like “Storage-gse0002004”.
 You will use info this when you provision BDCS-CE.
 ![](images/100GSE/picture-11.png)